-The number of entities, N, is different from a mere number.
-Whereas a number does not have a unit, a number of entities is composed of the numerical value and the countable entity, with the unit of a count [x].
-Unfortunately, the dimensionless unit [x] is not explicitely considered by the SI and IUPAC (Mohr and Philipps 2015).
-This causes confusion, since then the unit [J] relates without discrimination to both: (1) exergy in the instrumental chamber (the system), and (2) exergy per countable entity (cells, particles, molecules, ions, electrons).
-The unit [J∙x-1] clearly indicates exergy per particle or object.
+- Unfortunately, the counting unit [x] is not explicitly considered by the SI and IUPAC (Mohr and Philipps 2015).
+This causes confusion since then, for example, the unit 'joule' [J] relates without discrimination to both: (1) exergy per elementary entity, and (2) exergy of the system (instrumental chamber) or the (sub)sample in the system.
+In contrast, joule per counting unit [J∙x-1] clearly indicates exergy per entity.
 The unit [x] is a motive unit.

 Stating quantity values being pure numbers (p.
 151)